gmu-gd/motion20-fall/schedule/index.md

 ---

 ### November 17 &mdash; Week 13
 Individual meetings this week to look at your projects.
+For an out of class activity watch the tutorials below on expressions.

 #### Lessons
 * 9.1: Expressions